User Guides

 Auto-answer configuration

-Normally, when a call from one extension to another is originated from the Asterisk server, the users of both phones have to accept the call.
-In the context of Flexor Manager, this means that when a user clicks on a button in a CRM application to dial a number, the first thing that will happen is that their phone will start to ring.
-Only when they answer the ring will the call be placed with the person they want to talk to.
+Please note, this actually refers to outbound click to dial originated calls not inbound.
+Normally, when a call is made from an extension that is originated from the Asterisk server (or via the AMI), the user needs to "accept" the call.
+In the context of Flexor, this means that when a user clicks on a link in a CRM application to dial a number, the first thing that will happen is that their extension will start to ring.
+Only when they answer the ringing extension will the call be placed to the person that they want to talk to.

-Flexor Connect for Asterisk provides a facility to avoid this when using SIP devices that support auto-answer, by allowing users to configure an auto-answer extension.
+Flexor provides a facility to avoid this additional step when using SIP devices that support auto-answer, by allowing users to configure an auto-answer extension.
 This is an extension which forwards to their real extension in such a way that the phone automatically answers the call.
 To enable this, auto-answer extensions need to be configured on the server.
 One way of achieving this is to add an entry like this to the extensions.conf file:

-This defines an auto-answer extension "autoABCD" corresponding to any given four-digit extension "ABCD".
-If a call is initiated from autoABCD, it has the effect of being a call from ABCD, but with the device registered to ABCD auto-answering.
-To make this available to a Flexor Manager user,all they need to do is to configure their device with the auto-answer extension corresponding to their 'real' extension.
+This defines an auto-answer extension "0200" corresponding to the extension "200".
+If a call is initiated from 0200, it has the effect of being a call from 200, but with the device registered to 200 auto-answering.
+To make this feature available to a Flexor user, you will also need to configure the device with the auto-answer extension corresponding to their 'real' extension.

-Auto-answer of IAX devices is not currently supported in Flexor Manager.
+Please note that auto-answer of IAX devices is not currently supported by Flexor.

 This is only an example of how to provide auto-answer extensions on an Asterisk server, and is not intended to be a definitive solution.
 Some SIP clients may not support the answer-after header.

 Not all SIP devices provide an auto-answer facility.
-You should check this in your SIP device's documentation
+You should check this in your Asterisk server and SIP device's documentation.

 Other Languages